wavemotion-dave/StellaDS/README.md

   * Added new option to use the 'Compatible' BUS driver which will handles things like invalid reads and drives unused TIA bits (a few games rely on this - but it does slow down emulation slightly).

 V6.5 : 21-Dec-2022 by Dave Bernazzani (wavemotion)
-  * Polished release - a few more tweaks, a few more optmizations and everything is running as fast science allows on the DS/DSi.
+  * Polished release - a few more tweaks, a few more optimizations and everything is running as fast science allows on the DS/DSi.
   * Removed "ghost read" and "ghost writes" on the 6502 emulation for a bit more speed.
-  * Use of gcc "likely/unlikely" in a few key spots to help the compiler optmize.
+  * Use of gcc "likely/unlikely" in a few key spots to help the compiler optimize.

 V6.4 : 16-Dec-2022 by Dave Bernazzani (wavemotion)
   * Reduced stack memory so we don't crash when first creating a Savekey EE file.